 What is the blockchain?

-To start us off, imagine a third-grade classroom full of children sitting quietly at their desks.
-Little Susie is one of these children.
+To start us off, imagine a third grade class room full of children sitting quietly at their desks, little Susie is one of these children.
 On Susie’s desk are 10 apples.
-Johnny, who is a classmate of Susie’s, wants some of those apples and trades Susie for two of them.
-Now Susie has eight apples and Jonny has two.
-Each of the other children in the class writes down this very thing: Susie has eight apples and Johnny has two.
-When this is done, the class decides to call this trade “A to B”.
-Then another student from the hall, Amber, enters the room and wants three apples.
-She trades two from Susie and one from Jonny.
-Now Susie has six apples, Johnny has one, and Amber has three.
-Each student in the classroom, once again, writes down the trade: Susie has six apples, Jonny has one, Amber has three, again the students give the trade a name, this time “B to C”.
-But, uh-oh, as the students look at each other’s work to make sure that everything is correct they discover that Nikko, one of the students who has been writing everything down, has written that Susie has three apples, Jonny has four apples and Amber has three apples.
-These numbers don’t match with the rest of the class!
-At this point, the class gathers together and goes through what everyone has written down and verifies that Susie has six apples, Jonny has one, and Amber has three and they still name the trade “B to C.” Nikko is able to correct his mistake and now continues to help writing down any future transactions.
+Jonny, who is a classmate of Susie’s wants some of those apples and trades Susie for 2 of them.
+Now Susie has 8 apples and Jonny has 2.
+Each of the other children in the class write down this very thing: Susie has 8 apples and Johnny has 2, when this is done, the class decides to call this trade “A to B”.
+Then another student from the hall, Amber, enters the room and wants 3 apples.
+She trades 2 from Susie and 1 from Jonny.
+Now Susie has 6 apples, Jonny has 1, and Amber has 3.
+Each student in the classroom, once again, writes down the trade: Susie has 6 apples, Jonny has 1, Amber has 3, again the students give the trade a name, this time “B to C”.
+But, uh-oh, as the students looks at each other’s work to make sure that everything is correct they discover that Nikko, one of the students who has been writing everything down, has written that Susie has 3 apples, Jonny has 4 apples and Amber has 3 apples.
+These number don’t match with the rest of the class!
+At this point, the class gathers together and goes through what everyone has written down and verifies that Susie has 6 apples, Jonny has 1, and Amber has 3 and they still name the trade “B to C”.
+Nikko is able to correct his mistake and now continues to help writing down any future transactions.

-In this Scenario — Susie, Jonny, and Amber are trading a value using the students to show proof of the trades.
+In this Scenario, Susie, Jonny, and Amber are trading a value using the students to show proof of the trades.
 These students, along with their records and names of the trades, are what we call the blockchain.
-The students represent the network of computers doing the work of verifying and validating the trades.
-The writing down of the transactions represent the blocks of information.
-The names represent a unique way to identify each block.
+The students represent the network of computers doing the work of verifying and validating the trades; the writing down of the transactions represent the blocks of information; and the names represent a unique way to identify each block.
 Each unique name is also known as a hash.
-As more trades occur, more blocks will be created with a name connecting them to a previous block — creating a chain of blocks.
+As more trades occur, more blocks will be created with a name connecting them to a previous block, creating a chain of blocks.

 How does the blockchain work?